maitreverge/minishell_101/ressources/maitreverge/README.md

 </details>
 <hr>

 # READLINE

-The readline function is not a standard C function, but it's part of the GNU Readline library, which provides a set of functions for use by applications that allow users to edit command lines as they are typed in.
+The `readline` function is not a standard C function, but it's part of the GNU Readline library, which provides a set of functions for use by applications that allow users to edit command lines as they are typed in.

-- ***Function Description***:: readline reads a line from the terminal and returns it, allowing the user to edit the line with familiar key bindings and history capabilities.
+- ***Function Description***: `readline` reads a line from the terminal and returns it, allowing the user to edit the line with familiar key bindings and history capabilities.

 - ***Prototype***: `char *readline(const char *prompt);`